What is Web3.js?

 Coinbase Cloud

 Coinbase Cloud is a suite of cloud-based services for building crypto applications.
 It includes APIs for sending transactions, retrieving blockchain data, and managing wallets.
+Use Coinbase Cloud when:- You’re developing a crypto application and need various services.

 - You want a cloud-based solution for easier scalability and maintenance.